PEEK-NYU/AutoCal/README.md

 5. Users can get a break.
 6. Users can get all breaks.
 7. Users can get both scheduled breaks and scheduled events.
+8. Get a list of users

 **Update**
 1. Users can change an event's properties.
 2. Users can add a suggested time or a custom time to an existing event.
 3. Users can change their password.
-4. Users can change their email.
-5. Users can update their account to add/modify their linked Google Calendar account.
+4. Users can update their account to add/modify their linked Google Calendar account.
-6. Users can update the breaks.
+5. Users can update the breaks.

 **Delete**
 1. Users can delete a given event.